Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 What’s a trip to Hawai’i without some quality time at the beach?
 Hawai’i is home to some of the best and most beautiful sandy beaches.

-Besides working on your tan, while visiting, you can learn to surf, go snorkeling along the reef, or even go crab hunting at night.
-Your Hawai’i packing list should include all the items you’ll need for trips to the beach.
+Besides working on your tan, you can also learn to surf, go snorkeling along the reef, or even go crab hunting at night.
+Your Hawai’i packing list should include everything you’ll need for trips to the beach.
 Depending on what kind of water activities you want to enjoy, you may need to bring some extra gear.

 Wherever you end up, be mindful of what you bring to the beach and how you leave it when you go.
 Both locals and the island will thank you.